 Promote Social Justice and Improve Communities

 Gain the skills and experience to enhance social justice and community engagement.
 You'll empower and improve the lives of individuals, groups, and families with a social work degree offered through St. Kate's College for Adults.

 In this program, you’ll develop knowledge and skills in social welfare policy and advocacy; community outreach; communication and interviewing skills; case management and basic counseling; social work research; group work; and strengths-based intervention and support for individuals, families, and communities.

-After graduating with their bachelor of social work (BSW) degree, students can move seamlessly into St. Kate's Master of Social Work (MSW) degree.
+After graduating with your bachelor of social work (BSW) degree, you can move seamlessly into St. Kate's master of social work (MSW) degree.
 BSW graduates are eligible for "advanced standing" status in the MSW program, reducing the number of credits and time required to complete the MSW.

 We educate generalist social workers committed to professional ethics and values, service, social justice, and human rights.
 You will be prepared for careers in